fumoboy007/swift-retry/README.md

 ### Powerful Flexibility

 The API provides several customization points to accommodate any use case:
-- Retries can be selectively enabled or disabled for specific error cases by providing a custom `shouldRetry` closure.
+- Retries can be selectively enabled or disabled for specific error cases by providing a custom `recoverFromFailure` closure.
 Retries can also be selectively enabled or disabled for specific code paths by wrapping thrown errors with `Retryable` or `NotRetryable`.
 - The `RetryConfiguration` type encapsulates the retry behavior so that it can be reused across multiple call sites without duplicating code.
 - The `Backoff` type represents the choice of algorithm that will be used to determine how long to sleep in between attempts.
 It has built-in support for common algorithms but can be initialized with a custom `BackoffAlgorithm` implementation if needed.
 - The clock that is used to sleep in between attempts can be replaced.
 For example, one might use a fake `Clock` implementation in automated tests to ensure the tests are deterministic and efficient.